Wild Goose Potstickers

 Ingredients

-• 8 oz water chestnuts, chopped
+• 1/2 cup water chestnuts, finely chopped

-• 1/2 cup red bell pepper, chopped
+• 1/2 red bell pepper, finely chopped

-• 2 green onions, chopped
+• 3 green onions, chopped (plus extra for garnish)

 • 1 shallot, chopped